Lanceqt/jsonDB/README.md

-# jsonDB: jsonDB: A Lightweight JSON Database Module for Deno
+# jsonDB: A Lightweight JSON Database Module for Deno

 jsonDB is an easy-to-use database module designed specifically for the Deno runtime environment.
 It allows developers to perform essential CRUD operations on JSON data stored as documents, offering a lightweight and flexible solution for a variety of applications.